Ranasinghe01/google.lk-clone/README.md

 <h1>Google.lk Clone Project (Only experimental purpose)</h1>

+Note: This is not an official Google product and is not intended for public use.

 This project is a clone of the Google.lk homepage, replicating its layout and design, including the Google logo, navigation links, and sign-in button.
 Table of Contents